Billy Liar (film): Production

 The film was one of two financed by Nat Cohen of Anglo-Amalgamated, the other being A Kind of Loving.
+Much of the film was shot on location in Bradford.

 Release

 The film opened at the Warner Theatre in London's West End on 15 August 1963.

 Reception

 Critical reception

 In 2007, Empire praised Tom Courtenay for the main role stating: "Skulking between temerity and timidity, callousness and innocence, Tom Courtenay dominates the picture, whether defrauding his employers or duping his trio of girlfriends.
 But the most memorable moment remains the sight of Julie Christie on the train to London, watching Courtenay shrugging on the platform and settling for the mediocrity he despises and probably deserves."

-The movie's ending is considered by film critic Philip French "a pivotal moment in British cinema" as he wrote in his column in The Guardian, while Danny Leigh observed that at the time of its first release the movie fed great expectations about a change in film industry: "Social mobility brought the film to life.
+The film's ending is considered by film critic Philip French "a pivotal moment in British cinema" as he wrote in his column in The Guardian, while Danny Leigh observed that at the time of its first release, the film fed great expectations about a change in film industry: "Social mobility brought the film to life.
 While director John Schlesinger was solidly Hampstead, Waterhouse was a dropout from Osmondthorpe Council School, Leeds, and star Tom Courtenay the son of a Hull dockworker.
 As the box office boomed, a daydreamer might have conjured up a British film industry filled with working-class actors and writers, maybe even directors and producers, too."

 In 2020, Slant magazine considered Billy Liar heir to the innovative cinematography developed by Truffaut and its main character somewhat a precursor to A Clockwork Oranges Alex DeLarge.

+Metacritic, which uses a weighted average, assigned the a score of 79 out of 100, based on 6 critics, indicating "generally favorable" reviews.